Roane State Community College

 - Plagiarism, cheating, and other forms of academic dishonesty are prohibited.
 Students guilty of academic misconduct, either directly or indirectly through participation or assistance, are immediately responsible to the instructor of the class.
 In addition to other possible disciplinary sanctions which may be imposed through the regular institutional procedures as a result of academic misconduct, the instructor has the authority to assign an appropriate grade, including an “F” or a “zero” for the exercise or examination.
-In cases where the instructor imposes Summary Academic Discipline by assigning an “F” for the course rather than a single exercise or assignment, the instructor shall make a written notification to the appropriate Academic Dean and the Assistant Vice President of Student Services/Dean of Students for an “F” to be assigned to the class in question.
-Disciplinary sanctions will be imposed only through appropriate institutional disciplinary processes coordinated by the Assistant Vice President of Student Services/Dean of Students when deemed necessary.
+In cases where the instructor imposes Summary Academic Discipline by assigning an “F” for the course rather than a single exercise or assignment, the instructor shall make a written notification to the appropriate Academic Dean and the Dean of Students for an “F” to be assigned to the class in question.
+Disciplinary sanctions will be imposed only through appropriate institutional disciplinary processes coordinated by the Dean of Student Students when deemed necessary.

 - Students may appeal a grade assignment associated with a finding of academic misconduct, as distinct from a student disciplinary sanction, through appropriate institutional academic misconduct or grade appeal procedures.
 Courses may not be dropped pending the final resolution of an allegation of academic misconduct.
 At RSCC, an administrative hold may be placed on the student’s registration by the Registrar per notification to the appropriate Academic Dean pending final resolution of the allegation of academic misconduct.
 In order to initiate an administrative hold for suspicion of academic misconduct, an instructor will notify the appropriate Academic Dean.
 If the Academic Dean is satisfied that an administrative hold is warranted, he/she will notify the Registrar, who will implement the hold.
 The administrative hold may be implemented even if the student has dropped the course in question.
 If the allegation is disproven, the administrative hold will be lifted by the Registrar as directed by the appropriate Academic Dean or Vice-President of Student Learning.
 Grade appeal procedures can be found at roanestate.edu/catalog/?id=238.